NYPL/nypl-design-system/README.md

 ### Component documentation

-When developing components or fixing bugs, make sure to update or create the related Storybook doc.
+When developing components or fixing bugs, make sure to update or create the related Storybook doc(s).

 To create a story:

-1. add a `[component-name].mdx` file in `src/docs/`
+1. Add a `[component-name].mdx` file in `src/docs/`
-2. make sure the file is referenced in the `stories` array of `.storybook/main.ts`
+2. Make sure the file is referenced in the `stories` array of `.storybook/main.ts`

 For information on how to write stories, check out the [Anatomy of a Story](https://github.com/NYPL/nypl-design-system/wiki/Anatomy-of-a-Story) wiki page.